Revised, approved, and adopted as of the AVMHS Annual Meeting, June 30, 2021.

-(1) To become aware of published and unpublished materials and artifacts pertaining to the history of veterinary medicine and health care of animals in North and South America.
+To become aware of published and unpublished materials and artifacts pertaining to the history of veterinary medicine and health care of animals.

-(2) To promote research and study on veterinary medical history and related topics.
+To promote research, study, and publication on veterinary medical history and related topics.

-(3) To communicate information about the history of veterinary medicine, in part through publication of a journal/newsletter and through seminars/meetings.
+To communicate information about the history of veterinary medicine, in part, through publication of a journal/newsletter and through seminars/meetings.

-(6) To assess the role of veterinarians in society and to study their impact on animal and human medicine and scientific research.
+To assess the historical role of veterinarians in society and to study their impact on animal and human medicine and scientific research.

-(7) To develop and establish rapport with other national and international medical history societies.
+To develop and establish rapport with other local, national, and international veterinary and medical history societies.

 Section 1.
 The classes of membership shall be: